universal-ctags/ctags/docs/tmain.rst

    and `exit-expected.txt`.
 5. compares it with `tags-expected.txt` if run.sh generates `tags` file.

-`run.sh` is run with following 4 arguments:
+`run.sh` is run with following 3 arguments:

 1. the path for the target ctags
-2. the path for `data` directory
-3. the path for `libexec` directory
+2. the path for `libexec` directory
-4. the path for `builddir` directory
+3. the path for `builddir` directory

-The `data` directory is for testing the handling of optlib.
 The `libexec` directory is for testing the handling of xcmd.

 When comparing `tags` file with `tags-expected.txt`, you